top of page

 2. Wide angle (again - High quality!) lens

 Now, lens is very-very important, not only in the real estate but in photography in general!
 And for real estate, the wide angle is especially important, but you don't want to go crazy wide, like fish eye or even 12mm not really recommended, as those very wide ones will curve your lines which you 100% want to avoid!
-Around 15-16mm should be great! (we are talking about full frame! don't forget).
+Around 15-16mm should be great! (we are talking about for full frame cameras! don't forget that).
 Remember!
 You need STRAIGHT LINES in your real estate photography!
 Not curved, not tilted, but Straight!!!

 The reason why wide angle is important, is because first of all we want to get as much information in one image as possible, at the same time not going crazy and unnaturally wide or panoramic, so let's say you do an angle or straight shot of the room and you want to catch part of the windows on the right side and the bathroom door on the left side, with non-wide lens it might not be possible, but wide angle will give you that privilege.